srssina/Healthcare_Database_system/README.md

-# Healthcare_Database_system
+# Healthcare_System
-## This project was part of my final project for Database subject at srbiau,
+## This project was part of my two final class projects for at srbiau:Database And Principles of Sofware Design,
-### decided to deploy the ER diagram of the following paper to sql code.
+### first for the Database,I decided to deploy the ER diagram of the following paper to sql code.

 <a href="https://www.researchgate.net/publication/324182359_Article_ID_IJCIET_09_01_090_Cite_this_Article_Ahmad_Muhsin_Djawoto_Priyo_Susilo_and_Muafi_Hospital_Performance_Improvement_Through_The_Hospital_Information_System_Design" target="_blank">Article ID: IJCIET_09_01_090 Cite this Article: Ahmad Muhsin, Djawoto, Priyo Susilo and Muafi, Hospital Performance Improvement Through The Hospital Information System Design</a>
 ![image](https://github.com/srssina/Healthcare_Database_system/assets/95973648/11a78666-9b73-49c4-b6c5-96ce887c12b3)

 # Link to SQL Code
-You can view the full SQL code [here]((https://github.com/srssina/Healthcare_Database_system/blob/main/HCDB.sql)).
+You can view the full SQL code [here]((HCDB.sql)).

 ```sql
 -- Sample SQL code shown below